-The ERVEBO vaccine is indicated for the prevention of disease caused by Zaire ebolavirus in individuals 18 years of age and older.
-The duration of protection conferred by ERVEBO is unknown.
-ERVEBO does not protect against other species of Ebolavirus or Marburgvirus.
-Effectiveness of the vaccine when administered concurrently with antiviral medication, immune globulin (IG), and/or blood or plasma transfusions is unknown.
+The Ervebo vaccine (rVSV-ZEBOV-GP) is indicated for the prevention of disease caused by Zaire ebolavirus in individuals 18 years of age and older.
+The duration of protection conferred by Ervebo is unknown and it does not protect against other species of Ebolavirus or Marburgvirus.
+The effectiveness of the vaccine when administered concurrently with antiviral medication, immune globulin (IG), and/or blood or plasma transfusions is unknown.

 People cannot get the Ebola virus disease from the Ervebo vaccine.

 Ebola cases are very rare in the U.S., and those that have occurred have been the result of infections acquired by individuals in other countries who then traveled to the U.S., or health care workers who became ill after treating patients with EVD.
 In September 2014, a man arrived in Dallas, Texas, infected with Ebola, and was treated at a local hospital.
 This person passed the virus to the healthcare staff.